doritoes/AI-PC-Labs/Edge_AI/README.md

 # Edge AI Lab
 The mission in this Lab is to create genuine hands-on experience for technology learners using the learner-friendly NUC PCs.
+This is a good "first AI Lab" that demonstrates the power of the NPU.
+We will compare NPU vs. CPU performance.

 Prerequisites:
 - Window 11 Pro already installed and configured